MGM-5 Corporal: Design and development

+"The Corporal Story" (1955) Official de-classified U.S. Army information film reel.

 The deficiencies of the Corporal II led to the design and development of Corporal III.
 The objectives of Corporal III were to produce a much improved weapon system with improved reliability, ground support equipment, and especially ground guidance equipment, to provide the Army with a fully developed weapon.
 Only small changes to the Corporal IIb missile would be required.
 In 1956 all research and development work on the Corporal II had been completed.
 A study at Redstone Arsenal noted that the MGM-29 Sergeant missile system would become available for service in 1963 and that Corporal III equipment should only be procured for additional Corporal units.
 Though a Type III Corporal was flown in 1957 it was too late for the eternally developing Corporal system.
 On May 23, 1957 all work on the Corporal III was ended to conserve funds for Sergeant following defense budget cuts.
 In 1963 the solid-fueled Sergeant missiles with self-contained inertial guidance systems which was jamming proof, and which took only an hour from occupying the site to launch of the missile, started replacing the Corporal IIb in Europe.
 By June 1964 the Corporal system was history in American service.
 In June 1966 the last Corporal unit, the 27th Guided Weapons Regiment Royal Artillery, retired its Corporals.